josmar-crwdstffng/angular/aio/content/tutorial/toh-pt2.md

 hover over and select a hero from the list.

 In the [first tutorial](tutorial/toh-pt0#app-wide-styles), you set the basic styles for the entire application in `styles.css`.
-That stylesheet didn't include styles for this list of heroes.
+That stylesheet did not include styles for this list of heroes.

 You could add more styles to `styles.css` and keep growing that stylesheet as you add components.

 You may prefer instead to define private styles for a specific component and keep everything a component needs &mdash;the code, the HTML, and the CSS&mdash; together in one place.

-This approach makes it easier to re-use the component somewhere else and deliver the component's intended appearance even if the global styles are different.
+This approach makes it easier to re-use the component somewhere else and deliver the intended appearance of the component even if the global styles are different.

 You define private styles either inline in the `@Component.styles` array or as stylesheet file(s) identified in the `@Component.styleUrls` array.